analogdevicesinc/msdk/Examples/MAX32520/SCPA_OTP_Dump/README.md

 ### Project-Specific Build Notes

-SCP Applet examples are special examples as mentioned in description section, these example can not be debugged as regular example.
+SCP Applet examples are special examples that can not be debugged like regular examples.
+They need to be built with SCPA mode.
-It need to be build with SCPA mode, after build genereated scp packages need to be send ROM Bootlader by SBT/scp_sender tool.
+After the build, the generated SCP packages must be sent to the ROM Bootloader using the SBT/scp_sender tool.

 ## Required Connections